 - Red and (to a lesser extent) yellow tomatoes

-Golden raspberries are particularly rich in ellagic acids.
+Golden raspberries are particularly rich in ellagic acid.
 Other sources include:

 These sulfur-containing compounds are found in cruciferous vegetables, where they are responsible for the strong aroma and bitter flavor.
 Common sources include: